 Stewie also varies.
 In some, he seems effeminate but heterosexual, bisexual, and flat out gay.
 (Occasionally a zoophile considering his obvious crush on Brian, though the status of any of the many people who've considered having sex with Brian is never really established.)
 Word of God has stated that Stewie's sexuality is entirely and utterly subject to Rule of Funny for any particular episode.
 Similarly, his tastes range from the childish to the sophisticated, and how capable a fighter he is varies from beating grown men to death to getting his ass kicked by a baby girl younger than him wielding a Barbie doll.

-On The Fairly Oddparents, at least recently, the plot seems to dictate whether some characters will use their Flanderized personalities or their original personalities.
+On The Fairly Oddparents, the plot seems to dictate whether some characters will use their Flanderized personalities or their original personalities.
 Depending on the story, Crocker can be a competent fairy hunter (Formula for Disaster) or a delusional fool (Bad Heir Day), Tootie can be a sweet girl with a crush (Birthday Wish) or a Stalker with a Crush (Dread & Breakfast), Trixie Tang can be a pleasant and sweet girl (For Emergencies Only) or an arrogantSpoiled Brat (Movie Magic) and Timmy's parents can simply be overworked (Momnipresent, Add-A-Dad) or the most neglectful parents in the world (Fly Boy, Birthday Bashed).
 Cosmo can either realize a wish might be potentially dangerous and attempt to talk Timmy out of it, or actively encourage absurd wishes and needlessly absurd ways to handle the fallout.
 Wanda can be either the Only Sane Man who puts out Timmy's and Cosmo's fires, or a doting godparent who doesn't think twice about the consequences.

 In most episodes of Ed, Edd n Eddy, Kevin acts as a sort of Hero Antagonist towards the Eds, and merely mistrusts/dislikes them by default and will only actually start beating them up when he discovers the doing some sort of scam.
 However, in occasional episodes, he acts as a smug Bully to the Eds (and sometimes other kids in the cul-de-sac) and tends to just enjoy causing despair for them, whether they deserve it or not.